John’s been in touch with the latest on his minimum gauge railway.

 A huge thanks to John for sharing his update.
 Couldn’t help thinking of Larry’s ride on train with track whenever I see a layout like this.

-If you want to get up to speed, his last post is here.
+If you want to get up to speed, John’s last post is here.

 I so enjoy looking through my inbox each morning, especially when there’s a missive like John’s.